kubenet-dev/ac2-kubenet-workshop/Part 3/topology/README.md

 No local crds are referenced, but we have  2 references that import crds.
 This allows for reusable code.
 There is 2 types of references in choreo:
 - crd based: only import crds -> we call this a crd child instance
-- all: import everything (right now we only support 2 hierarchies of all refs) - root -> single root child, but
+- all: import everything (right now we only support 2 hierarchies for all refs) - root -> single root child

 ### Input